Universal Transport Properties of Continuous Quantum Gases: Drude weight of the Lieb-Liniger model

-The transport properties of the Lieb-Liniger gas undergo profound changes as the system traverses different regimes of interaction strength and temperature.
-These regimes are distinguished by their underlying quantum statistics.
-Here, we analytically derive the Drude weights in three distinct limits: the weak-coupling regime governed by Bose statistics, the strong-coupling regime characterized by fermionization, and the high-temperature limit described by classical Maxwell-Boltzmann statistics.
+At finite temperature, the transport properties of the Lieb-Liniger gas undergo profound changes as the interaction strength changes.
+Here, we analytically derive the Drude weights in three distinct limits: the weak-coupling regime governed by Bose statistics, the strong-coupling regime characterized by fermionization at low temperature, and the high-temperature limit described by classical Maxwell-Boltzmann statistics.

+Before detailing the explicit evaluations, it is necessary to make a few comments on the method of our derivation.
+The asymptotic expressions presented below, such as Eqs.~\eqref{eq:Dnn_LL_fTiC}-\eqref{eq:Dne_LL_fTiC} for the Lieb-Liniger gas and, similarly, Eqs.~\eqref{eq:Dnn_BF_fTiC_M}-\eqref{eq:Dme_BF_fTiC_M} for the Bose-Fermi mixture, are not obtained by substituting existing thermodynamic approximations into the macroscopic relations (Eqs.~\eqref{eq:Dnn_LL_un}-\eqref{eq:Dnep_LL_un}).
+Instead, they are derived {\em ab initio} by directly expanding the dressed charges and root densities within the fundamental Drude weight integral equations (e.g., Eq.~\eqref{eq:DW_LL_MT} and Eq.~\eqref{eq:Dij_BF_M}; see Supplemental material \cite{SM} for detailed derivations).

+This independent approach demonstrates the robustness and self-consistency of the GHD-TBA framework.
+We note that the expansion of Eq.~\eqref{eq:Dnn_LL_fTiC} and Eq.~\eqref{eq:Dne_LL_fTiC} below consistently reproduce the results reported in Refs.~\cite{Chin.Phys.B2015JiangUnderstanding, J.Phys.A:Math.Theor.2011GuanPolylogsa} (see Supplemental material \cite{SM}).
+Beyond these specific consistencies, the vast majority of our analytical transport coefficients are entirely new.
+Although previous studies have evaluated various other thermodynamic quantities under specific limits, the explicit derivation of the enthalpy and heat Drude weights, as well as the comprehensive set of asymptotic transport coefficients for the multi-component Bose-Fermi mixture, has not been previously obtained.

 In the weak-coupling regime ($\gamma \ll 1$), the system behaves as a degenerate Bose gas.
-Here, the scattering kernel approaches a delta function ($\phi(k) \to \delta(k)$), simplifying the dressing operation $f^{\text{dr}} \rightarrow f/(1-\theta)$.
+Here, the scattering kernel approaches a delta function: $\phi(k) \to \delta(k)$, simplifying the dressing operation $f^{\text{dr}} \rightarrow f/(1-\theta)$.
 Consequently, the Drude weights reduce to the thermodynamic forms of free bosons

 where $\Li_{s}(z)$ is the polylogarithm function.
 Notably, the pressure is given by $p=2E/L$ (the equation of state for free bosons).